SleepApnea.org is reader-supported. We may earn a commission on products purchased using links on this page. Learn more.

 Updated Regularly

-Several studies have shown that increased nighttime temperature leads to insufficient sleep.
-Exposure to heat limits the natural drop in body temperature, promoting wakefulness and reducing the amount of time spent in deep sleep and REM sleep.
+But hot weather can make it difficult to fall asleep and stay asleep.
+Research has shown that a higher nighttime temperature leads to insufficient sleep by limiting the natural drop in body temperature, promoting wakefulness, and reducing the amount of time spent in deep sleep and REM sleep.

-If you are hot and can’t sleep at night, you can take several steps to lower the temperature in your home and keep your body temperature from increasing.
+If you're hot and can’t sleep at night, below, we've shared several tips to help lower the temperature in your bedroom and keep your body temperature from increasing so you can get the rest you need.

 Draw the Curtains